 It Can Strengthen Your Payment History

-After taking out a car loan, you'll have to pay on that loan every single month until the end of your established term.
+After taking out a car loan, you'll have to pay on that loan every month until the end of your established term.
 Every one of those on-time payments that you make helps to strengthen the overall payment history of your credit score.
 It's important to note that your payment history is the biggest factor in determining your overall credit score.
 The more accounts you have with on-time payments, the higher your credit score is going to be.

 An Inquiry Can Temporarily Lower Your Credit Score

 Whether you're getting a new auto loan or you're looking to refinance your existing auto loan, most lenders will pull a hard inquiry about your credit.
-Every hard inquiry that you get will slightly decrease your credit score over the short term.
+Every hard inquiry you get will slightly decrease your credit score over the short term.
 Most individuals will only notice a slight decrease for about a month.

 One common question that people get is, how many times can you refinance a car According to Lantern by SoFi, "Theoretically, if you're careful, you could refinance your car several times without incurring any serious problem."
 It's crucial to note that every time you do refinance your auto loan, you're going to experience that temporary dip in your credit score.

 It Can Lower Your Average Age of Accounts

 Another essential factor that credit bureaus utilize to determine your credit score is the average age of all your active accounts.
 Typically, the longer you have an account open, the higher your credit score is going to be.
 When you take on a new auto loan, it will decrease the average age of your active accounts.
 Depending on how many active accounts you have and their age, getting an auto loan can negatively affect your credit score.